Nonreciprocal buckling makes active filaments polyfunctional

-Our experimental cycle---first compression, next increasing activity, and finally relaxation---traces a loop that encircles the CEP in Fig.~\ref{fig:Truss}(d).
-Along this loop Eq.~\eqref{eq:TrussDynamics} predicts four phases, labeled (I)---(IV) in Fig.~\ref{fig:Truss}(d,e), which collectively form a $\mathbb{Z}_2$-symmetric Bogdanov-Takens bifurcation~\cite{golubitskyBurstingCoupledCell2005}.
+Our experimental cycle---first compression, next increasing activity, and finally relaxation---traces a loop that encircles the CEP in Fig.~\ref{fig:Truss}(f).
+Along this loop~\eqref{eq:TrussDynamics} predicts four phases, labeled (I)---(IV) in Figs.~\ref{fig:Truss}(f,g), which collectively form a $\mathbb{Z}_2$-symmetric Bogdanov-Takens bifurcation~\cite{golubitskyBurstingCoupledCell2005}.
 Here, the $\mathbb{Z}_2$ symmetry stems from the physics of buckling, but such discrete symmetries are prevalent in many minimal condensed matter systems~\cite{avniDynamicalPhaseTransitions2025}.
-(I) labels the flat unbuckled state [Fig~\ref{fig:Truss}(d, e) gray region].
+(I) labels the flat unbuckled state [Figs.~\ref{fig:Truss}(f,g) gray region].
 Starting from the flat state $(k^\mathrm{o}, \mathrm{d} l)=(0,0)$, upon increasing $\mathrm{d} l$ two symmetrically placed stable fixed points emerge as $\theta_S \sim \pm \sqrt{\delta l}$ in a pitchfork bifurcation, leaving the flat state as a marginally stable saddle point.
 Initially $\theta_A=0$ because the buckled state is left-right symmetric.
 As non-reciprocity $k^\mathrm{o}$ increases, the truss polarizes, and these stable points acquire nonzero $\theta_A$.
-The region with two stable buckled states is labeled (II) [Fig.~\ref{fig:Truss}(d,e) blue].
-For sufficiently large compressions $\mathrm{d}l$ a new pair of saddle fixed points emerge from the flat state, representing transient jacknifed truss configurations.
+The region with two stable buckled states is labeled (II) [Figs.~\ref{fig:Truss}(f,g) blue].
+For sufficiently large compressions $\mathrm{d}l$, a new pair of saddle fixed points emerge from the flat state, representing transient jacknifed truss configurations.
 The flat state is now fully unstable.
-This region we denote (III), see Fig.~\ref{fig:Truss}(d,e), green.
+This region we denote (III), see Figs.~\ref{fig:Truss}(f, g), green.
 Upon further increase of $k^\mathrm{o}$ we cross the exceptional transition.
-At the nonlinear level this transition to snapping manifests as a global saddle-node invariant circle (SNIC) bifurcation, in which each pair of stable/unstable fixed points merge to leave behind a single limit cycle.
-This snapping phase we denote (IV), see Fig.~\ref{fig:Truss}(d,e), orange.
-Finally, as compression $\mathrm{d} l$ is decreased this limit cycle vanishes in a supercritical Hopf bifurcation.
+At the nonlinear level, this transition to snapping manifests as a global saddle-node invariant circle (SNIC) bifurcation, in which each pair of stable/unstable fixed points merge to leave behind a single limit cycle.
+This snapping phase we denote (IV), see Figs.~\ref{fig:Truss}(f,g), orange.
+Finally, this limit cycle vanishes in a supercritical Hopf bifurcation as compression $\mathrm{d} l$ is decreased.